dankingtech/watson-assistant-wordpress/watson-conversation/Readme.txt

 This plugin can also be installed manually.

+**Note:**
+If your WordPress site is hosted by WordPress (with a URL like `websitename.wordpress.com`), you need a paid plan to install plugins.
+If your WordPress is hosted separately, you should have no issue.

 = Building Your Chatbot =

 1. Sign up for a free IBM Bluemix trial [here](https://cocl.us/bluemix-registration).